Skip to main content

 4. After running the command, the tool returns a checksum.

-5. Compare the checksum with the one listed for the file in the table below.
+5. Compare the checksum with the one listed for the file in the scripts table.
 If it matches, your file is authentic.

-• If you're using the installation script from the Access Server Portal, you can verify the integrity of install.sh with the last line in the table.
+• If you're using the installation script from the Access Server Portal, you can verify the integrity of install.sh by comparing the SHA256SUM and version from the scripts table.

-• The easiest method to ensure the authenticity of Access Server installation files is to use our install script, which leverages the operating system's built-in package manager to authenticate downloaded packages using a trusted signing key automatically.
+• The easiest way to ensure the authenticity of Access Server installation files is to use our install script, which leverages the operating system's built-in package manager to authenticate downloaded packages using a trusted signing key.
 This eliminates the need for manual file verification.
-However, suppose you prefer downloading the installation files manually, such as offline installations.
+However, suppose you prefer downloading the installation files manually, such as for offline installations.
 In that case, you can authenticate their integrity by comparing the files against the provided SHA256 hashes to ensure they haven't been tampered with or corrupted.